kipr/KIPR-Development-Toolkit/README.md

 # KIPR-Development-Toolkit (KDT)

+## Wombat Developer Manual
+The best place to start is to go to [docs/WombatDevManual.pdf](https://github.com/kipr/KIPR-Development-Toolkit/blob/master/Docs/WombatDevManual.pdf "Wombat Developer Manual")

+The [docs](https://github.com/kipr/KIPR-Development-Toolkit/blob/master/Docs "Documentation, Tutorials, and other info.") tab also has tutorials and information to help you get started.

 This is a package that includes everything you need to start developing software for KIPR

 If you find any bugs, issues, or think of a potential feature of this, please open a thread in the Issues tab.